-Seemingly unconsidered in this development was the existence of a one hundred (100) year old 18" to 15" transition sewer some twenty feet below the surface of what was now a full service gaming casino and restaurant complex.
+Seemingly unconsidered in this development was the existence of 100 year old 18-in. to 15-in. transition sewer some 20-ft below the surface of what was now a full service gaming casino and restaurant complex.

 When numerous complaints emanating from ongoing backups, odor issues, and flow restrictions failed to be satiated with routine and ongoing cleaning and plumbing efforts; CIPP became the solution of choice.